5143 Heracles: Lightcurves

 A large number of rotational lightcurves of Heracles were obtained from photometric observations between 2006 and 2016.
-Best rated lightcurves gave a rotation period between 2.7051 and 2.7065 hours with a brightness variation of 0.05 to 0.20 magnitude (U=3/3/3/3/3-).
+Lightcurve data gives a rotation period between 2.7051 and 2.7065 hours with a brightness variation of 0.05 to 0.20 magnitude (U=3/3/3/3/3-).

 Diameters

 According to the surveys carried out by the Spitzer Space Telescope, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures between 3.26 and 4.843 kilometers in diameter, and its surface has an albedo between 0.20 and 0.24.
 The Collaborative Asteroid Lightcurve Link adopts the results from Petr Pravec's revised WISE data, that is, an albedo of 0.1481 and a diameter of 4.83 kilometers with an absolute magnitude of 14.27.